 To say this capital city of the Tuscan region has many impressive sights and attractions is an understatement.
 Florence has some of Italy's best museums, most beautiful cathedrals and churches, and interesting streets and squares with elegant buildings and shops.

 Here are the top attractions tourists want to see.
-Most lie in Florence's compact centro storico.
+Most lie in Florence's compact Centro Storico.
 For convenient hotels see Top Rated Central Florence Hotels or compare Florence hotels on TripAdvisor.

 01 of 10

 Inside the cattedrale, there are dozens of paintings and sculptures of tremendous historical and cultural significance that will take hours to explore and appreciate, so give yourself some time to take it all in.
-Count the 44 stained-glass windows designed by notable Renaissance artists such as Donatello, which depict Jesus, Mary and some of the saints.
+Count the 44 stained-glass windows designed by notable Renaissance artists such as Donatello, which depicts Jesus, Mary and some of the saints.

 And of course, the main attraction of this massive structure is Brunelleschi's Dome, a masterpiece of architecture and construction.
 You'll definitely want to buy a ticket to climb the 463 steps to its top.

 Florence's most famous square is Piazza della Signoria, the heart of the historic center and a free open-air sculpture exhibit.
 The Loggia della Signoria holds some important statues including a replica of Michelangelo's David.

 The piazza has been Florence's political center since the middle ages and is the site of both Florence's town hall and the medieval Palazzo Vecchio.
 Inside the Palazzo are elaborately decorated public rooms and private apartments that are open to tourists.

 Surrounding the piazza are cafes and restaurants like Mangia Pizza Firenze and Cantinetta delle Terme, which feature the Florentine style of flat bread pizza and local dishes like bistecca alla fiorentina.